Redemptorists: Australia and New Zealand

 The first house established was in Singleton, New South Wales, but during the summer heat missions were conducted in the cooler climate of New Zealand's dioceses.
 As Singleton was an unsuitable base, the community oversaw the building of a new monastery at Mount St Alphonsus, Waratah, New South Wales.
 It was opened on the founder's feast, 1887, just five years after the Redemptorists' arrival.
 In the first year at Waratah the community conducted 45 missions through New South Wales, Victoria and South Australia.
 A new house in Ballarat followed in 1888 and work began on a new monastery in the suburb of Wendouree.
 It was officially opened in September 1893.

 With the south now being cared for by the Ballarat community, those in Waratah looked north to Queensland and the first missions were preached there in 1889.
 Missions began in Brisbane and its surrounds, with their success convincing the Archbishop to extend the programme to the far flung country parishes.

 The first structure that was purpose-built for the Redemptorists in New Zealand was St Gerard's Church in Wellington in 1908.

-In 1927, the Province of Australasia, which included Australia and New Zealand, was created.
+In 1927, the province of Australasia, which included Australia and New Zealand, was created.
 New Zealand became an independent province in 1970 and from New Zealand, the Redemptorists went to Samoa in 1972.

 The years after World War II were a time of rapid expansion.
 As well as ongoing participation in the development of the vice-provinces in the Philippines and in Singapore and Malaysia, further houses were opened in New Town in Tasmania and Townsville and Miami in Queensland.
 There were also communities established in New South Wales: Campbell's Hill, Concord, Fairfield West, Penrith and Yagoona.
 In Victoria, there were communities at Balwyn, Box Hill, Brighton, Wongarra and Yarraville.
 In Melbourne, the order also conducted a psychotherapy clinic and Training Institute, Hofbauer Centre, from 1977 until 1998.

+The Redemptorist Lay Community formed during the 1980s and led to the Olympic Village Exodus Community in Melbourne's Heidelberg West area in 1998, attempting to meet identified emerging needs of local residents.
+The live-in members of the Exodus Community volunteer their services to the Community and its ministries.
+Another Exodus Community was later established in Wendouree West in Ballarat.
+Exodus Community is currently supported by 50 volunteers.

 Missionary activity continues to flourish across Australia.
 Through parochial missions, preaching, retreats, adult education, teaching in universities, social justice work, counselling, accompaniment of indigenous communities, chaplaincies, devotions to Our Lady of Perpetual Help, working with people on the margins of society and promoting the family through the Majellan magazine, Redemptorists have sought to highlight that people matter greatly to God.
 For the Australian Redemptorists, the issue of social justice "... matters to the Redemptorists for it is at the core of our mission in the world."